Andrew-Dupuis/gadgetron-wiki/Using-Matlab-with-Gadgetron.md

 Having reconstructed an image, we'll need to return it to Gadgetron (which will then immediately return it to the client).

 To return an image to Gadgetron, we'll need to call the `connection.send` method.
-This method examines it's input, and selects and appropriate writer based on it's types and/or attributes.
+This method examines it's input, and selects an appropriate writer based on type and/or attributes.
 In order to send an image back to Gadgetron, we'll initialize an image object (of type `gadgetron.types.Image`), and send it.

 There are multiple ways to initialize an image.
 We'll use the static initializer `gadgetron.types.Image.from_data`, as it's very convenient.
 It takes data (the array we already have is suitable), and some reference data.
 The reference data is just an Acquisition header, used to initialize the image meta-data.